LAFLAMIE1024/Dissertation/July.md

 - 14/07/2024

-  MCAR could be imputed when we are evaluaating the performance of predictive models on various data sets. (of different fields)\
+  MCAR could be imputed when we are evaluating the performance of predictive models on various data sets. (of different fields)\
   Difficult to diagnose the hidden pattern within the data set -> Generate missing value by using your own designed scheme -> Evaluate the proximity of imputed values and original values\
   Expecting to improve the performance of predictive model after imputation -> Evaluate the accuracy, recall and F1 score of models on the same data set.